KHEANG-LYMENG/TP_Software-Engineering/README.md

 # TP_Software-Engineering

-## Command used for run DesktopApp
+## How to run DesktopApp?

+- After clone, just cd to DesktopApp directory then type command
 ```
 mvn javafx:run
 ```

-## Command used for run WebApp
+## How to run WebApp?

+- AFter clone, just cd to WebApp directory then type command
 ```
 mvn jetty:run
 ```
-=> for WebApp when run command do not close the terminal, just go to any browser then type http://localhost:8080
+### Note: for WebApp when run command do not close the terminal, just go to any browser then type http://localhost:8080